-Peach Cobbler Coffee Cake Dessert Recipe
+Easy Peach Cobbler Coffee Cake Dessert Recipe

 Oodles of recipes, all about the same.
 I wanted to try something that gave peach cobbler a bit of a twist, and I knew I found the right recipe when I came across this Peach Cobbler Coffee Cake from Taste of Home.

 This coffee cake has a few layers to enjoy.
-A base of coffee cake, a layer of peaches, more cake, then a streusel topping and a basic powdered sugar glaze tops it off.
+A base of coffee cake, a layer of peaches, more cake, then a streusel topping, and a basic powdered sugar glaze tops it off.
 If you wanted to go over the top you could serve it with vanilla ice cream but I thought it was just perfect as is.
 Enjoy!

 Peach Cobbler Coffee Cake

 - 1 cup butter softened

 - 3 cups all-purpose flour

 - 1 can 21 ounces peach pie filling